 How long does it take to get an associate’s degree?

 Associates Degrees are worth roughly 60 credit hours.
 While the schedule you complete those credits on is flexible, most students choose to complete them in two calendar years.
-If you need to balance school with other responsibilities like your job or family, you can take a part-time course load of 4 classes or less each semester, although this will result in your program taking longer than two years to complete.
+Should you have to juggle educational pursuits with other commitments such as work or family, opting for a part-time study load of four or fewer classes per semester is possible, albeit this would extend the duration of your program beyond the typical two years.
 Keep in mind that some programs may require additional requirements like internships, practicums, and national board exams to earn licensure, so be sure to factor those into your academic timeline.

 How many credits or credit hours for an associate’s degree?

-Typically an associate’s degree is worth around 60 credit hours, which is equivalent to 2 years of full-time academic work minus summer.
+Typically an associate’s degree is worth around 60 credit hours, which is equivalent to 2 years of full time academic work minus the summer.
 The schedule you complete your degree on is flexible so you can balance with other aspects of your life like work or family.
-That means you can opt to take less than a full-time course load (like 2 or 3 classes per semester instead of the standard 5), but keep in mind this will result in your degree taking more than 2 years to complete.
+This implies that you can opt for a lighter than full-time study load (for example, 2 or 3 classes each semester instead of the usual 5), but bear in mind that this will extend your degree completion time beyond the conventional two years.

 If I have an associate’s degree how long will it take to get my bachelor’s?

 Associate’s degrees are designed to be “stacked” with a bachelor’s degree, meaning you upon completing your A.A. or A.S. you can transfer directly into a bachelor’s degree program.
 Instead of taking the standard four years to complete a bachelor’s degree, your associate’s degree will count towards the first two years of study so you only need to complete two years at your transfer college to finish your B.A. or B.S.
 Of course, this is contingent upon your transfer school accepting all of your course credits for your two-year college.
-Before you decide which university to transfer to, you should work with your two-year college transfer counselor to make sure your top transfer schools will accept all of your credits.
+Prior to settling on the university you intend to transition to, it is advisable to collaborate with your two-year college transfer counselor to ensure that your preferred transfer institutions will acknowledge all your earned credits.